 Royal Canin Moderate Calorie Gastrointestinal Food

-This food has high levels of psyllium to help maintain a healthy transit, perfect for constipated cats.
-It provides moderate energy and low calories, to keep your cat moving.
+This food has high levels of psyllium to help maintain a healthy transition between foods, which is perfect for constipated cats.
+It provides moderate energy and low calories to keep your cat moving.

 ⇒ Shop UK